lende/127/README.md

 ### Notes

-* `set` is the default operation and may be omitted
+* `set` is the default operation, and may be omitted
 * When a hostname is already mapped, `set` will simply get its IP
+* Internationalized domain names are converted and stored as [IDNA Punycode] in the hosts-file (for compatibility)
-* There is also a [code library](https://godoc.org/github.com/lende/127/lib) provided
+* There is also a [Go API] provided

 ## Examples